davidwilemski/davidwilemski.com/content/blog/ice-cube-10k-race-report.md

 38:12.
 Also, I got a really awesome race award.
-It was handmade and now I have a collection of unique race awards (including the one from [my first win](http://davidwilemski.com/blog/2012/10/summerfall-recap/ "Summer/Fall Recap"))!
+It was handmade and now I have a collection of unique race awards (including the one from [my first win](http://davidwilemski.com/blog/2012/10/summerfall-recap/ "Summer/Fall Recap"))\!

-This is my second ever race win and my first race of the year - looks like things are off to a great start!
+This is my second ever race win and my first race of the year - looks like things are off to a great start\!

-If you want to read more details, I\'ve posted a more in-depth report
+If you want to read more details, I've posted a more in-depth report
 here: http://openrunlog.org/u/david/run/51201295f69d202ebd0e09c3

-\[gallery ids=\"415,418,417,416,414\"\]
+\[gallery ids="415,418,417,416,414"\]